coderholic/pyradio/docs/index.md

                         Open the Recordings folder.
   -lr, --list-recordings
                         List recorded files.
-  -mkv MKV_FILE, --mkv-file MKV_FILE
+  -mkv, --mkv-file MKV_FILE
                         Specify a previously recorded MKV file to be used with one of the following options.
 The MKV_FILE can either be an absolute or a relative path, or a number provided by the -lr command line paremater.
 If it is a relative path, it should be found in the current or in the Recordings directory.
-  -scv PNG_FILE, --set-mkv-cover PNG_FILE
+  -scv, --set-mkv-cover PNG_FILE
                         Add or change the cover image of a previously recorded MKV file.
 PNG_FILE can either be an absolute or a relative path.
 If relative, it should be found in the